TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-9.md

 {{</ original-tab >}}
 {{</ codetab >}}

+`FireballDamageConsumable` takes `damage` and `radius` as arguments in `__init__`, which shouldn't be too surprising.

+`get_action`, similar to the confusion scroll, asks the user to select a target, and switches the event handler, this time to `AreaRangedAttackHandler`.
+The callback is once again a `lambda` function, which is similar to how we handled the confusion scroll.

+`activate` gets the target location, and ensures that it is within the line of sight.
+It then checks for entities within the radius, damaging any that are close enough to hit (take note, there's no exception for the player, so you can get blasted by your own fireball!).
+If no enemies were hit at all, the `Impossible` exception is raised, and the scroll isn't consumed, as it would probably be frustrating to waste a scroll on something like a misclick.
+Assuming at least one entity *was* damaged, the scroll is consumed.

 Let's add the new fireball scroll to `entity_factories.py` so we can put it to use:

 {{< codetab >}}